Skip to Content

 Theft of Utility services is unlawful and will be prosecuted pursuant to 17-A MRS §357.

 The use of water is confined to the premises named in the Contract or Application for Service.
-No Customer shall supply water to another nor use it for any purposes not mentioned in his/her application without prior Utility approval.
+No Customer shall supply water to another nor use it for any purposes not mentioned in their application without prior Utility approval.
 No person shall obtain water from any hydrant, fountain, or other fixture of the Utility without prior approval of the Utility.
 No un-metered plumbing connections are allowed before the water meter.
-No customer or his agent shall bypass any meter, nor restore service without Utility authorization, nor unreasonably interfere with Utility service nor otherwise take action to prevent the proper metering of water consumed by the Customer.
-No Customer or his agent shall obtain water from any hydrant or other fixture of the Utility without the previous consent of the Utility.
+No persons shall bypass any meter, nor restore service without Utility authorization, nor unreasonably interfere with Utility service, nor otherwise take action to prevent the proper metering of water consumed by the Customer.

-In the event of the discovery of such unauthorized use of water, the Customer shall be immediately disconnected, pursuant to Chapter 660.
+In the event of the discovery of such unauthorized use of water, the Customer may be immediately disconnected, pursuant to Chapter 660.
 In addition, the Utility shall be entitled to bill and recover from the Customer or responsible person the cost of the estimated amount of water consumed, based on the Utility’s approved rates plus interest at an annual rate of 5%.
-Where the unauthorized use of water has occurred, the Utility may also assess the Customer or responsible person a fee of $78 per hour, with a minimum of one hour, for each service visit to the Customer’s premises necessary to investigate and address the unauthorized use of water, including removing the meter bypass, taking measures to prevent further diversion of water, and verifying that corrective measures have been taken and maintained.
-For service visits that occur during other than normal business hours, the fee will be $100 per hour with a minimum one hour charge.
-In no case shall the total of such hourly fees exceed $100.00.
-In addition, pursuant to Title 35-A MRSA §2706 as amended or replaced, the Customer or person responsible for the unauthorized use may be liable in a civil action to the Utility for all other reasonable costs to the Utility, including attorney’s fees, costs of undertaking and completing the investigation resulting in the determination of liability, and for a civil penalty not to exceed twenty five hundred dollars ($2,500.00), due and payable to the Utility for each violation.
+Where the unauthorized use of water has occurred, the Utility may also assess the Customer or responsible person a fee per hour, with a minimum of one hour, for each service visit to the Customer’s premises necessary to investigate and address the unauthorized use of water, including removing the meter bypass, taking measures to prevent further diversion of water, and verifying that corrective measures have been taken and maintained.
+In addition, pursuant to Title 35-A MRSA §2706 as amended or replaced, the Customer or person responsible for the unauthorized use may be liable in a civil action to the Utility for all other reasonable costs to the Utility, including attorney’s fees, costs of undertaking and completing the investigation resulting in the determination of liability, and for a civil penalty, due and payable to the Utility for each violation.

 Tampering with Utility property is prohibited by law.
-No Utility-owned valve, valve sealing mechanism, meter, shut off, hydrant or standpipe shall be opened or closed or otherwise operated, modified, or removed by any persons not authorized by the Utility or its agents.
+No Utility-owned valve, valve sealing mechanism, meter, hydrant, or standpipe shall be opened or closed or otherwise operated, modified, or removed by any persons not authorized by the Utility or its agents.
 Painting of meters and meter reading equipment constitutes damage.
-All tampering offenses will be prosecuted under the guidelines of 35-A MRS Ch.
-27, Sub-Sections 2706 – 2708.
+All tampering offenses will be prosecuted under the guidelines of 35-A MRS §2706 – 2708.

 The Utility takes all reasonable steps to prevent the unnecessary waste of water.
 If a leak is located on a Customer’s service line, the Utility will notify the Customer that the leak must be repaired within the time frame specified by the Utility.
-If a Customer fails to repair a leak on their service pipe within the time frame specified, service shall be discontinued pursuant to Chapter 660.
+If a Customer fails to repair a leak on the Customer’s service line within the time frame specified, service shall be discontinued pursuant to Chapter 660.

 When necessary to conserve the water supply, the Utility may restrict or prohibit the use of hoses, sprinklers, or other irrigation systems.
 Under these conditions, the Utility will decide what constitutes waste and improper usage to protect the health and safety of the water system.

-No Customer shall install or use a water consumption apparatus which will affect the Utility’s pressure or operating conditions so as to interfere with the service of another Customer.
-Where a Customer has or proposes to install an apparatus that requires water in sudden and / or material quantities, impairing the pressure to the detriment, damage or disadvantage of other Customers, the Utility reserves the right to require such Customer to install devices or apparatus which will confine such fluctuation of demand or reduction of pressure within reasonable limits determined by the Utility.
-(Chapter 62 §4 C)
+No Customer shall install or use a water consumption apparatus which will affect the Utility’s pressure or operating conditions so as to interfere with the service of another Customer or the Utility’s system.
+Where a Customer has or proposes to install an apparatus that requires water in sudden and/or material quantities, impairing the pressure to the detriment, damage or disadvantage of other Customers or the Utility’s system, the Utility reserves the right to require such Customer to install devices or apparatus which will confine such fluctuation of demand or reduction of pressure within reasonable limits determined by the Utility.
+(Chapter 620)

-If the Customer, after receiving written notice from the Utility, fails to present an acceptable remedial plan within a time limit set by the Utility, service will be discontinued pursuant to Chapter 660.
+If the Customer, after receiving documented notice from the Utility, fails to present an acceptable remedial plan within a time limit set by the Utility, service will be discontinued pursuant to Chapter 660.

-The Utility strongly urges Customers to install thermal / pressure expansion tanks as a means to prevent damage to plumbing lines and fixtures caused by water hammer and / or over-pressurization.
-(Chapter 62 §4 D and Maine Internal Plumbing Code 608.3 – 608.4.)
+The Utility strongly urges Customers to install thermal pressure expansion tanks to prevent damage to plumbing lines and fixtures caused by water hammer and/or over-pressurization.
+(Chapter 620 and Maine Internal Plumbing Code)

 Water service supplied to any Customer not providing such protective devices will be solely at the risk of the Customer, and the Utility will not be held liable for damage resulting from the lack of, failure of, or improper installation of such protective devices.